--STATE OF WISCONSIN DRIVER LICENSE AS PHOTO ID FOR VOTING-Information Provided by the State of Wisconsin Government Accountability Board
+-STATE OF WISCONSIN DRIVER LICENSE AS PHOTO ID FOR VOTING-

 WHAT DOES A STATE OF WISCONSIN DRIVER LICENSE LOOK LIKE?

 The look of a State of Wisconsin Driver License can vary depending on when your ID was issued.
 Here are photos of some of the more common State of Wisconsin Driver Licenses: